16 min read

 If you’d prefer a graphic design professional’s help, then I highly recommend 99designs.

-Upload your image: Assuming you’ve created an image, click on the Add Image button then the Upload button.
+Upload your image: Assuming you’ve created a single image, click on the Add Image button then the Upload button.
 Find the image on your computer and upload it.
 Click Continue once it’s uploaded.
+Using a single image can be beneficial for creating visually appealing ads that meet your campaign’s goals.

 Step 4: Write your ad copy